GregoryShields/TraceSourceEx/README.md

 ### Trace Switch

-Although there are 3 types of trace switches in .NET (BooleanSwitch, TraceSwitch, and SourceSwitch), the Switch property of TraceSource is always of type SourceSwitch.
-I verified this in the debugger's watch window.
+Although there are 3 types of trace switches in .NET (BooleanSwitch, TraceSwitch, and SourceSwitch), according to the Microsoft documentation, the Switch property of TraceSource is always of type SourceSwitch.
+I wonder then, why do we need to specify the switchType property in App.config?